Moz4020/Moz-Cloudflare-Scanner/README.md

 - Runtime files such as `ips.txt`, generated results, `configs.txt`, and `dist\` builds should not be committed.
 - This tool is for testing your own configs and endpoints.

-Tiny attribution: this project is a fork of SenPai Scanner.
+Attribution: this project is a fork of SenPai Scanner.

 ## License